AnonymousPlanet/thgtoa/guide.md

 -   Can you create accounts through Tor?
 Yes but expect some captchas and your phone number will definitely be required

-Linkedin is far less aggressive than twitter but will nonetheless require a valid e-mail (preferably again your gmail) and a phone number in most cases (tho not always).
+LinkedIn is far less aggressive than twitter but will nonetheless require a valid e-mail (preferably again your Gmail) and a phone number in most cases (tho not always).

-Linkedin however is relying a lot on reports and user/customer moderation.
+LinkedIn however is relying a lot on reports and user/customer moderation.
 You should not create a profile with an occupation inside a private corporations or a small startup company.
-The company employees are monitoring Linkedin activity and receive notifications when new people join.
-They can then report your profile as fake and your profile will then be suspensed or banned pending appeal.
+The company employees are monitoring LinkedIn activity and receive notifications when new people join.
+They can then report your profile as fake and your profile will then be suspended or banned pending appeal.

-Linkedin will then require you go through a verification process that will unfortunately require you to send an ID proof (identity card, passport, driver license).
-This ID verification is processed by a company called Jumio[^207] that specializes in ID proofind.
-This is most likely a dead end as this would force you to develop some strong photoshop skills.
+LinkedIn will then require you go through a verification process that will unfortunately require you to send an ID proof (identity card, passport, driver license).
+This ID verification is processed by a company called Jumio[^207] that specializes in ID proofing.
+This is most likely a dead end as this would force you to develop some strong Photoshop skills.

 Instead you are far less likely to be reported if you just stay vague (say you're a student/intern/freelance) or pretend you work for a large public institution that is too large for anyone to care of check.